OskarKlintrotSkolarbeteWP14/2dv607.oskarklintrot.se/_posts/2015-12-28-exclude-modules-when-building-for-production.md

 comments: True
 description: Sometimes you want to use different modules when developing an app and when you build it for production.
 In this post I will show you a practical example on how you can do it using Webpack.
 ---
 In this example we will take a look on how to exclude Redux DevTools when building an app for production.
-First we will have to decide weither to use NODE_ENV or pass an argument as a flag.
-Using NODE_ENV will give us a cleaner code in the Webpack config file but you set the NODE_ENV in different on different os.
+First we will have to decide weither to use NODE&#95;ENV or pass an argument as a flag.
+Using NODE&#95;ENV will give us a cleaner code in the Webpack config file but you set the NODE&#95;ENV in different on different os.
 Using a flag will give you a tad more ugly looking code but is on the other hand cross-platform compatible.
 I always prefer cross-platform compatibility before good looking code since it's just plain stupid to do stuff in different ways on different os's.

 ## package.json